redis/redis-doc/topics/eval-intro.md

 * Blocking semantics that ensure the script's atomic execution.
 * Enabling the composition of simple capabilities that are either missing from Redis or are too niche to a part of it.

-One of the core use cases for [Eval Scripts](/topics/eval-intro) is implementing and exposing a richer API composed of core Redis commands and workflow logic.
+The core use cases for [Eval Scripts](/topics/eval-intro) is running part of your application logic inside Redis.
-Such APIs can perform conditional updates across multiple keys, possibly combining several different data types, to maintain a consistent view of entities (e.g., user profiles).
+Such script can perform conditional updates across multiple keys, possibly combining several different data types atomically.

 Scripts are executed in Redis by an embedded execution engine.
 Presently, Redis supports a single scripting engine, the [Lua 5.1](https://www.lua.org/) interpreter.
 Please refer to the [Redis Lua API Reference](/topics/lua-api) page for complete documentation.

-Although the server executes them, scripts are regarded as a part of the application's domain.
+Although the server executes them, Eval scripts are regarded as a part of the application's domain, which is why they're not named, versioned, or persisted.
-The server itself doesn't store scripts, so all scripts may need to be reloaded by the application at any time (after a restart, for example).
+So all scripts may need to be reloaded by the application at any time if missing (after a restart, for example).
 As of version 7.0, [Redis Functions](/topics/functions-intro) offer an alternative approach to programmability.

 ## Getting started

 We'll start scripting with Redis by using the `EVAL` command.
-Note that `EVAL` is intended for **development purposes only**, so after we cover basic scripting, we'll introduce `EVALSHA` that's the recommended way to use scripts in your application.

 Here's our first example: